Stepwise functional refoundation of relational concept analysis: A parallel context-lattice fixed-point semantics for RCA RCA⁰

 The lattice corresponding to the greatest fixed point will be $L=\mathrm{FCA}(\mathrm{gfp}(F_{K^0,R,\Omega}))$.

 This result is easy but very uncomfortable.
-The obtained lattice may contain many non-supported attributes as shown in \Ex{ex:gfprca0}.
+The obtained lattice may contain many non-supported attributes as shown in Example~\ref{ex:gfprca0}.
 Indeed, $\exists r.c$ is well-defined by the incidence relation, but it is of no use to RCA if $c$ does not belong to $L$.

-\begin{example}[Greatest fixed point of $F$ in RCA$^0$] In the example of Section~\ref{sec:elabexrca0}, the attribute $\exists p.A$ belongs to $D_{\Omega,R,N(K^0)}$ though $A$ does not belong to the maximal lattice $L_0^\star$, because it is not a closed concept for FCA.
+\begin{example}[Greatest fixed point of $F$ in RCA$^0$] In the example of Section~\ref{sec:elabexrca0}, the attribute $\exists p.A$ belongs to $D_{\Omega,R,K^0}$ though $A$ does not belong to the maximal lattice $L_0^\star$, because it is not a closed concept for FCA.
 The fact that both $a$ and $b$ satisfy this attribute makes that it will find its place in the intent of $AB$.
 If one considers the lattice in isolation, this is perfectly valid because the scaled context is well-defined: $\exists p.A$ is just an attribute among others satisfied by $a$ and $b$.
 However, if the lattice is transformed in a description logic TBox, this is not correct to refer to an undefined class (here $A$). \end{example}

 On the contrary, there may be cases in which the greatest fixed point is the powerset lattice, i.e. in which all attributes are supported, and the least fixed point of $F$ is directly $\mathrm{FCA}(K^0)$.